-I’d do one layer of Coola Cucumber susnscreen, and then to even things out and bring back some color to my face, I’d apply a thin layer of Dr Jart+ Beauty Balm.
-For body I used my ThinkBaby SPF50 on the high points that could be prone to burns.
+I’d do one layer of Coola Cucumber sunscreen, and then to even things out and bring back some color to my face, I’d apply a thin layer of Dr. Jart+ Beauty Balm.
+For the body, I used my ThinkBaby SPF50 on the high points that could be prone to burns.
 But my goal was leave legs and arms exposed as much as possible to charge me some much needed Vitamin D.

 I brought with me two serums: ACO B3+HA+Q10 serum and Hylamide SubQ Anti-Age serum.
 Though, I ended up using only the one from Hylamide as my skin felt hydrated enough thanks to the more humid weather.